OpenSecuritySummit/oss2020/content/training/week-2/threat-modeling/threat-modeling-ICAP.md

     - ICAP
     - Proxy
 when_week    : two
-when_day     : 9th - Tuesday
+when_day     : 12th - Friday
-when_time    : WS-2
+when_time    : WS-1
 hey_summit   : https://pre-summit-training-sessions.heysummit.com/talks/threat-modeling-icap-2pm-bst/
 session_slack:
 status       :            # draft, review-content, done
-description  : TBD
-organizers   :
+description  : In this session, we'll dive into the Internet Content Adaption Protocol (ICAP) and how to integrate with it. organizers   :
         - Dinis Cruz
         - Paul Gerard